-How to Buy Real Estate in Germany
+How to Buy Property in Germany

 Taxes, counselling, and notary costs

-Buying a house in Germany is not as simple as getting a loan and making an offer.
+Buying an apartment in Germany is not as simple as getting a loan and making an offer.
 Just as in most places in the world, there are always additional costs that you need to be aware of when calculating the total purchase price.
 Closing fees, notary fees, and transfer taxes can account for up to 11% of the price of the home—considerable costs, especially since most mortgages don’t cover these fees.
 Commission-free properties can save you this expense.
-You should be sure that before you look into buying a house in Germany, you have enough equity saved to be able to afford these extra costs.
+You should be sure that before you look into buying an apartment in Germany, you have enough equity saved to be able to afford these extra costs.
 If you don’t speak German, or at least not well enough to feel comfortable understanding legal and financial matters, you may have to hire a German speaking intermediary.
 It is worthwhile to educate yourself beforehand by learning key German financing terms and understanding how the system works here before committing to buying property.